 We’ve added all sorts of different vegetables to our chicken casseroles over the years.
 Carrots, leeks, parsnips, celery, tomatoes, peppers, potatoes, onions – you name it, we’ve likely tried it!

-The beauty of a casserole/stew (the same goes for our slow cooker beef stew), is you can use up any ingredients that are lingering at the back of the fridge or vegetable rack (do you have one of these too?!) and prevent any of that dreaded food waste.
+The beauty of a casserole/stew (the same goes for our slow cooker beef stew) is you can use up any ingredients that are lingering at the back of the fridge and prevent any of that dreaded food waste.

-Any mixed herbs, in fact, I tend to use a dried herb mix in all my casseroles and stews.
+You can use any mixed herbs.
+I tend to use a dried herb mix in all my casseroles and stews.
 It usually has thyme, parsley, sage, basil, oregano – all great herb additions to any casserole.
 I also add in a couple of bay leaves.

-I’m not a fan of mustard – but I’ve got to say, it tastes amazing in a slow cooker chicken casserole recipe!
-I usually add in 1 tbsp. of mustard, but you can add a little less if you’re worried it might be over powering.
+I’m not a fan of mustard – but I’ve got to say it tastes amazing in a chicken casserole.
+I usually add 1 tsp. of mustard, but you can add as much or as little as you like.

 I don’t add too much stock as the chicken and vegetables will release quite a bit of liquid during the cooking time.
-But I do add some – it is a chicken casserole after all, and chicken tastes great if it is swimming in thick chicken flavoured gravy/stock!
-I always add 2 stock pots – I just place them in with the chicken, vegetables and herbs.
-I then add around 300ml of boiling water.
+But I do add some – it is a chicken casserole, after all, and chicken tastes great if it is swimming in thick chicken-flavoured gravy/stock!

 How Long Does Chicken Casserole Take To Cook In A Slow Cooker?